NVIDIA/cutlass/media/docs/profiler.md

    --k=8,16,32,64,128,256,288,384,504,512,520 \
    --beta=0,1,2 --profiling-iterations=1 \
    --providers=cutlass --output=functional-test.csv

+Profile when execution is performed on device 0 and the C tensor is located on a device 1 and D on device 2:
+  $ cutlass_profiler --device=0 --allocations=C:1,D:2 --operation=Gemm --m=1024 --n=1024 --k=128
 ```

 The format of tensor argument is followed by `<type>:<layout>`.
 The type could be `f32` as 32-bit floating point, `s8` as 8-bit signed integer, etc. The available types can be referred to the `NumericTypeID_enumerants` in [util.cu](tools/library/src/util.cu).
 The layout could be `row` or `column`.